sgarcez/arseparse/README.md

 # Arseparse

 Arseparse is a simple Python utility/micro framework for writing command line interfaces.
-It provides some fluff around argparse that covers common development scenarios.
+It provides some functionality around argparse that covers common development scenarios.

 ```
 from arseparse import Parser, Option